Tute22/Chacurbanos-front/README.md

 # Start the application with Docker
 docker-compose up

+#-----------------------------------------------------

+# Run the tests
+npm test
 ```

 ## Functionalities

 -   **For Administrators**:

     -   Display of the list of couriers and their current status.
     -   Real-time tracking of ongoing deliveries.
     -   Management tools for creating, viewing, and editing packages.

 -   **For Couriers**:
     -   Secure registration and login.
     -   Selection of packages for daily delivery.
     -   Intuitive interface for managing deliveries.

 ## Contact

-If you have any questions or need more information, do not hesitate to contact us through [Contact Mail](mailto:contacto@chacurbanos.com).
+## If you have any questions or need more information, do not hesitate to contact us through [Contact Mail](mailto:fastdeliverychacurbanos@gmail.com).
----

 ## Developers